-If the complainant is not satisfied with the decision of the Executive Director he/she may appeal through a signed written statement to the school Board of Trustees within ten (10) business days of the receipt of the Executive Director's response.
+If the complainant is not satisfied with the decision of the Director of Operations he/she may appeal through a signed written statement to the school Board of Trustees within ten (10) business days of the receipt of the Director of Operation's response.
 In an attempt to resolve the grievance, the Board shall review all relevant information and meet with the concerned parties and their representatives within thirty (30) days of the receipt of such an appeal.
 A copy of the Board's disposition of the appeal shall be sent to each concerned party within fifteen (15) business days of this meeting.